Pythonidaer/next-auth-practice/docs/docs/system-architecture/project-spec.md

 - **Web Application** — Built with Next.js (App Router), this handles both frontend and backend functionality, including UI rendering, routing, API logic, and server-side authentication.
 - **API Layer (included in Next.js)** — Used to handle server-side logic like fetching/storing workout data, assigning plans, etc.
 - **Database** — PostgreSQL stores structured data like users, workouts, daily logs, and assigned plans.
-- **ORM** — Prisma (planned) will serve as the interface between the Next.js backend and the PostgreSQL database.
+- **ORM** — Prisma serves as the interface between the Next.js backend and the PostgreSQL database, providing type-safe database access and schema management.

 #### Container Diagram